dimitrios-ath/agentos/GAMEPLAN.md

   "happy" flow?
 * Next big value add: learning and porting another (acme? rllib?) algo to the current componentization.
 Where are the difficulties?
+* It would be interesting to test an agent against its uncomponentized competitor (feeding it the same inputs) to catch bugs

 ## Notes 7/30/21